FTC Solar, Inc. (NASDAQ:FTCI) Major Shareholder Arc Family Trust Sells 50,000 Shares

 Institutional Inflows and Outflows

-Several institutional investors and hedge funds have recently modified their holdings of FTCI.
-Cinctive Capital Management LP boosted its holdings in shares of FTC Solar by 118.8% in the 4th quarter.
-Cinctive Capital Management LP now owns 1,754,492 shares of the company’s stock worth $13,264,000 after acquiring an additional 952,493 shares in the last quarter.
-BlackRock Inc. boosted its holdings in shares of FTC Solar by 67.7% in the 1st quarter.
-BlackRock Inc. now owns 2,164,042 shares of the company’s stock worth $10,670,000 after acquiring an additional 873,868 shares in the last quarter.
-CIBC Private Wealth Group LLC acquired a new position in shares of FTC Solar in the 2nd quarter worth approximately $2,449,000.
-Rock Point Advisors LLC boosted its holdings in shares of FTC Solar by 156.3% in the 2nd quarter.
-Rock Point Advisors LLC now owns 869,910 shares of the company’s stock worth $3,149,000 after acquiring an additional 530,455 shares in the last quarter.
-Finally, Vanguard Group Inc. boosted its holdings in shares of FTC Solar by 59.9% in the 1st quarter.
-Vanguard Group Inc. now owns 1,389,309 shares of the company’s stock worth $6,850,000 after acquiring an additional 520,620 shares in the last quarter.
-25.09% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Cinctive Capital Management LP lifted its holdings in shares of FTC Solar by 118.8% in the fourth quarter.
+Cinctive Capital Management LP now owns 1,754,492 shares of the company’s stock valued at $13,264,000 after purchasing an additional 952,493 shares in the last quarter.
+BlackRock Inc. lifted its holdings in shares of FTC Solar by 67.7% in the first quarter.
+BlackRock Inc. now owns 2,164,042 shares of the company’s stock valued at $10,670,000 after purchasing an additional 873,868 shares in the last quarter.
+CIBC Private Wealth Group LLC bought a new position in shares of FTC Solar in the second quarter valued at approximately $2,449,000.
+Rock Point Advisors LLC lifted its holdings in shares of FTC Solar by 156.3% in the second quarter.
+Rock Point Advisors LLC now owns 869,910 shares of the company’s stock valued at $3,149,000 after purchasing an additional 530,455 shares in the last quarter.
+Finally, Vanguard Group Inc. lifted its holdings in shares of FTC Solar by 59.9% in the first quarter.
+Vanguard Group Inc. now owns 1,389,309 shares of the company’s stock valued at $6,850,000 after purchasing an additional 520,620 shares in the last quarter.
+Institutional investors own 25.09% of the company’s stock.

 FTC Solar Company Profile